 Oh wow, Social Media, what a minefield and a lot of people lost their minds over it when it went down for 10 minutes.

 Don’t panic!
-Most of you who read this article lived before social media and you will be fine.
+Most of you who read this article lived before social media platforms and you will be fine.

 Some people were kicked out of their social media accounts.
 Try logging in, if that fails, leave it and try again later.